-‘OnBoarding’, is all the activity that a company and a person needs to do from the point of job offer to when a new employee is up and running and productive within the company.
+‘Onboarding’, is all the activity that a company and a person need to do from the point of the job offer to when a new employee is up and running and productive within the company.

 Some companies also like to demonstrate how much new hires mean to them by leaving quirky welcome kit packs and fun gifts next to their flashy new devices as they arrive at their new desks on day 1.